eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 Micro XRCE-DDS Agent
 ====================

-*Micro XRCE-DDS Agent* acts as a server between the DDS Network and *Micro XRCE-DDS Clients*.
+*Micro XRCE-DDS Agent* acts as a server between the DDS Network and *Micro XRCE-DDS Clients* applications.
-Agents receive messages containing operations from clients.
+*Agents* receive messages containing operations from *Clients*.
-Also agents keep track of the clients and the entities they create.
+Also *Agents* keep track of the *Clients* and the entities they create.
-The Agent uses the entities to interact with the DDS Global Data Space on behalf of the client.
+The *Agent* uses the entities to interact with the DDS Global Data Space on behalf of the *Clients*.

-The communication between a client and an agent currently supports UDP, TCP and serial (dependent on the platform).
+The communication between a *Client* and an *Agent* currently supports UDP, TCP and Serial (dependent on the platform).
-While running agent will attend any received request from your clients and answers back with the result of that request.
+While it is running, the *Agent* will attend any received request from the *Clients* and answers back with the result of that request.

 Configuration
 -------------